 Welcome to Greystone Theatre

-The Greystone Theatre presents four Mainstage plays a year, large-cast plays, plays from the classic repertory, cutting-edge new plays.
-Greystone Theatre is the oldest theatre in the province, started in 1946 in the first drama department in Canada and the Commonwealth.
+Greystone Theatre, one of the oldest theatres in the province, started in 1946 in the first drama department in Canada and the Commonwealth.
 Check out ticket information and upcoming performances.